 The Authority published the Merced to Fresno Section: Central Valley Wye Draft Supplemental EIR/EIS in May 2019 (Authority 2019).
 The Authority conducted the public review of the Central Valley Wye Draft Supplemental EIR/EIS under the California Environmental Quality Act (CEQA) in May and June 2019 and released the same document for NEPA public review in September 2019 to support a federal decision on the Central Valley Wye.
 The comment period ended October 28, 2019.
-On September 10, 2020, the Authority certified a Final Supplemental EIR and approved the Merced to Fresno Section: Central Valley Wye Supplemental EIR/EIS (Authority 2020a).
-The Authority's Chief Executive Officer signed the Supplemental Record of Decision on September 16, 2020.
-This Supplemental Record of Decision identifies the SR 152 (North) to Road 11 Wye Alternative as the Selected Alternative for the Project.
-Figures throughout this San Jose to Merced Final EIR/EIS show the Wye alignments as they were in analyzed in the Merced to Fresno Section: Central Valley Wye Supplemental EIR/EIS.
+The Authority is now preparing a written response to the comments and is planning to issue a Final Supplemental EIR/EIS in fall 2020.